Persistent low income

 1. Main facts and figures

-- in every ethnic group, children were the most likely out of all age groups to be in persistent low income after housing costs
+- among white British people, pensioners were the most likely out of all age groups to be in persistent low income before housing costs (11%)

-- out of all ethnic groups, the biggest differences in the percentage of people leaving low income before and after housing costs were for households in the ‘other’ ethnic group (33% and 15%) and the white ‘other’ ethnic group (53% and 39%).
+- out of all ethnic groups, households in the black ethnic group had the biggest difference in the percentage of people leaving low income before housing costs (48%) and after housing costs (37%)

 Further research: